oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   e.
 Let the policy remain scoped at the root-level compartment.
 Click the toggle switch labeled **Show manual editor** to enable entry of free-form text into a text field.
 You will use this text field to build your Policy logic.

   f.
 Copy and paste the following statements into the Policy Builder editor.
-Replace the placeholder value **\<compartment OCID\>** with your own compartment OCID from your notepad.
+Replace the placeholder value **&ltcompartment OCID&gt** with your own compartment OCID from your notepad.

     ```
-    <copy>Allow dynamic-group DataLabeling_DynamicGroup to read buckets in compartment id <compartment OCID>
+    <copy>Allow dynamic-group Image_Classification_Dynamic_Group to read buckets in compartment id <compartment OCID>
-    Allow dynamic-group DataLabeling_DynamicGroup to read objects in compartment id <compartment OCID>
+    Allow dynamic-group Image_Classification_Dynamic_Group to read objects in compartment id <compartment OCID>
-    Allow dynamic-group DataLabeling_DynamicGroup to manage objects in compartment id <compartment OCID> where any {request.permission='OBJECT_CREATE'}
+    Allow dynamic-group Image_Classification_Dynamic_Group to manage objects in compartment id <compartment OCID> where any {request.permission='OBJECT_CREATE'}
     Allow group Image_Classification_Group to manage object-family in compartment id <compartment OCID>
     Allow group Image_Classification_Group to read objectstorage-namespaces in compartment id <compartment OCID>
     Allow group Image_Classification_Group to manage data-labeling-family in compartment id <compartment OCID>